for Veterans and the Public

 As with any life-changing experience, becoming infected with HIV has given some of my patients a valuable perspective on certain aspects of their existence.
 Nevertheless, almost all of them do whatever they can to avoid infecting others.

 I am very, very glad that HIV is treatable, both for my HIV-infected patients and for anyone who becomes infected in the future.
 I'm also glad that antiretroviral therapy can not only keep HIV-infected people healthy but can help prevent sexual transmission of HIV to negative partners.
-And I'm glad that we have condoms, which are very effective at preventing the sexual transmission of HIV when used correctly, so that all of us, whether HIV infected or uninfected, can help to reduce the number of people who need to take antiretrovirals in the first place.
+And I'm glad that we have condoms and PrEP (pre-exposure prophylaxis), which are very effective at preventing the sexual transmission of HIV when used correctly, so that all of us, whether HIV infected or uninfected, can help to reduce the number of people who need to take antiretrovirals in the first place.